pcaulfie/pands-project/README.md

 #### Iris Dataset
 In Appendix 1, I have included a table displaying the Iris Dataset.
 I created this table as follows:
-* I converted the iris.csv to iris.md using the [csvtomd program](https://github.com/mplewis/csvtomd).
+* I used a program called csvtomd to convert the iris.csv into markdown table called to iris.md [Lewis (2018)](https://github.com/mplewis/csvtomd).
 * To do this I first had to install the csvtomd program using the command pip3 install csvtomd at the CLI.
 * Next, I ran the command on the command line: csvtomd iris.csv > iris.md .
 ![Command Line](https://github.com/pcaulfie/pands-project/blob/master/csvtomd%20command.JPG)